Working with Multiple Graphs

 with graphs("./data") as gm:

-# Delete a graph and its file
+# Delete a graph and its database file permanently

 gm.drop("cache")